madhavd1/vscode-javadoc-tools/README.md

 This extension allows user to generate javadoc comments for all methods within a class.
 Below commands are available for use -
+* **Javadoc Tools: Export Javadoc** - This command allows you to export your Javadoc as well!
+  > Below properties can be set to customize this command
+  > * **javadoc-tools.generateJavadoc.workspaceSourceFolder** - Sets the default source folder which is read when Generating the Javadoc.
+Default value is the \"src\" folder in Workspace Root
+  > * **javadoc-tools.generateJavadoc.targetFolder** - Sets the target folder where the Javadoc will be generated.
+Default path will be ${WorkspaceRoot}\\javadoc
+  > * **javadoc-tools.generateJavadoc.runMode** - Set value to run in corresponding mode.
+Default value is \"-public\".
+Possible values are ["-package","-private","-protected","-public"]

 * **Javadoc Tools: Generate Comments for Select methods** - This command allows user to choose the methods for which javadoc comments need to be created
 * **Javadoc Tools: Generate Javadoc Comments for Open File** - Only generates Javadoc Comments for the open File in focus
 * **Javadoc Tools: Generate Javadoc Comments for Workspace** - Generates Javadoc for all classes within the workspace.